Jyllands-Posten Muhammad cartoons controversy: Later developments

 Numerous violent plots related to the cartoons have been discovered in the years since the main protests in early 2006.
 These have primarily targeted editor Flemming Rose, cartoonist Kurt Westergaard, the property or employees of Jyllands-Posten and other newspapers that printed the cartoons, and representatives of the Danish state.
 Westergaard was the subject of several attacks or planned attacks and lived under special police protection until his death in 2021.
 On 1 January 2010, police used firearms to stop a would-be assassin in Westergaard's home.
 In February 2011, the attacker, a 29-year-old Somali man, was sentenced to nine years in prison.
 (Note: For details of various incidents see: 2006 German train bombing plot, 2008 Danish embassy bombing in Islamabad, Hotel Jørgensen explosion, and 2010 Copenhagen terror plot.)
 In 2010, three men based in Norway were arrested on suspicion that they were planning a terror attack against Jyllands-Posten or Kurt Westergaard; two of the men were convicted.
 In the United States, David Headley and Tahawwur Hussain Rana were convicted of planning terrorism against Jyllands-Posten and were sentenced in 2013.

 Naser Khader, a Muslim Danish MP, founded an organisation called Democratic Muslims in Denmark in response to the controversy.
 He was worried that what he believed to be Islamists were seen to speak for all Muslims in Denmark.
 He said that there is still a sharp division within the Danish Muslim community between Islamists and moderates, and that Denmark had become a target for Islamists.
 He said that some good came from the crisis because "the cartoon crisis made clear that Muslims are not united and that there is a real difference between the Islamists and people like myself.
 Danes were shown that talk of 'the Muslims' was too monolithic."
 He also said that the crisis served as a wake-up call about radical Islam to European countries.

 In 2009, when Brandeis University professor Jytte Klausen wanted to publish a book about the controversy titled The Cartoons that Shook the World, Yale University Press refused to publish the cartoons and other representations of Muhammad out of fear for the safety of its staff.
 In response, another company published Muhammad: The "Banned" Images in what it called "a 'picture book'—or errata to the bowdlerized version of Klausen's book."
 Five years to the day after the cartoons were first published in Jyllands-Posten, they were republished in Denmark in Rose's book Tyranny of Silence.
 When the book's international edition was published in the United States in 2014 it did not include the cartoons.

 Around 2007 the international counter-jihad movement began to appear as a reaction partly influenced by the Jyllands-Posten cartoon crisis.

+To mark the 20th anniversary of the controversy, The Daily Cartoonist declared that the west had failed the test, citing Denmark's 2023 blasphemy law.